mike-sierra/deotp/README.md

 ## Deep End of the Pool Unix

 What if you had to learn Unix in a hurry?
 At least enough to become productive?
-These training units should help.
-They're optimized for inspired beginners who don't know where to start, and is based on materials targeted to my 14-year-old daughter.
+This set of training units should help.
+Read this if you're a Mac user and consider yourself an inspired beginner at Unix who simply don't know where to start.
+This is based on materials targeted to my 14-year-old daughter, and perhaps you can find a few clues of that.

 While most _programmers_ know Unix, it's not just for them.
-You can apply the skills you learn here if you have to grapple with all sorts of _text processing_ tasks.
-You may benefit if you're any kind of _writer_, or have to do _research_ on any kind of data, or even if you work with programmers and want to keep an eye on what they're up to.
+You can apply the skills you learn here if you have to grapple with a wide variety of _text processing_ tasks.
+You may benefit if you're any kind of _writer_, or have to do _research_ on any kind of data, or if you have to keep track of a bunch of _stuff_, or even if you work with programmers and want to keep an eye on what they're up to, the scoundrels.

-Go through each lesson's steps in the order below, making sure to _type out each command_ to get used to it, get it into your fingers, and to understand the output.
+Go through each lesson's steps in the order below, making sure to _type out each command_ to get used to it, get it into your fingers, and to understand the output interactively.
 The text also calls out common bits of Unix jargon, for your reference, if you're into that sort of thing.

 By the end, you should be able to create intelligent tools and design your own workflows when working in a collaborative environment.
 You